Lilly Ledbetter Fair Pay Act of 2009: Legislative history

-The Senate voted 72 to 23 to invoke cloture on S. 181 on January 15, 2009.
+The Senate voted 72–23 to invoke cloture on S. 181 on January 15, 2009.
 The Lilly Ledbetter Fair Pay Act passed the Senate, 61-36, on January 22, 2009.
-Those in favor included every Democratic senator (except Edward Kennedy of Massachusetts, who was absent from the vote because of health issues), two independents who caucused with Democrats, and five Republican senators, including all four female Republicans in the senate: Susan Collins (Maine), Olympia Snowe (Maine), Kay Bailey Hutchison (Texas), and Lisa Murkowski (Alaska).
-Senator Arlen Specter (Pennsylvania) was at the time a Republican and also voted in favor of the bill.
+Those in favor included every Democratic senator (except Edward Kennedy, who was absent from the vote because of health issues), two independents who caucused with Democrats, and five Republican senators, including all four female Republicans in the senate: Susan Collins, Olympia Snowe, Kay Bailey Hutchison, and Lisa Murkowski.
+Senator Arlen Specter was at the time a Republican and also voted in favor of the bill.
 Shortly thereafter, Senator Spector switched parties, joining the Democratic caucus in April 2009.

 President Obama actively supported the bill.
 The official White House blog said:

 President Obama has long championed this bill and Lilly Ledbetter's cause, and by signing it into law, he will ensure that women like Ms. Ledbetter and other victims of pay discrimination can effectively challenge unequal pay.

 House Majority Leader Steny Hoyer announced that the House would vote on S. 181 (the bill passed by the Senate) during the week of January 26, getting the bill to President Obama's desk sooner rather than later.
-On January 27, the House passed S. 181 by a 250–177 margin.
+On January 27, the House passed S. 181 by a 250–177 vote.

 On January 29, 2009, nine days after he took office, Obama signed the bill into law.
 It was the first act he signed as president, and it fulfilled his campaign pledge to nullify Ledbetter v.
 Goodyear.
 However, by signing it only two days after it was passed by the House, he incurred criticism by newspapers, such as the St. Petersburg Times which mentioned his campaign promise to give the public five days of notice to comment on legislation before he signed it.
 The White House through a spokesman answered that they would be "implementing this policy in full soon", and that, currently they were "working through implementation procedures and some initial issues with the congressional calendar".

 In 2017, the Trump administration announced it was ending an Obama-era rule that required businesses with over 100 employees to collect wage data by gender, race, and ethnicity.